 Thankfully, in an attempt to solve this dastardly problem on my own phone, I’ve discovered the simplest solution yet.
 And it literally takes five seconds.

-Avi Mendleson explains in the video above how to solve this problem for any micro-USB device.
+Avi Mendleson explains in the video above how to solve this problem for any micro USB device.
 Fortunately, all you need is a pliers.
-A simple hard press on any male micro-USB end will flatten it out and help these plugs make solid connections with your devices again.
+A simple hard press on any male micro USB end will flatten it out and help these plugs make solid connections with your devices again.

-Note: We can’t take responsibility for any electrical issues or damage to your cords caused by this fix.
+Note: We can’t take responsibility for any electrical issues or damage to your cords caused by this attempted fix.

 I tried this on several of my own cords, putting my 2013 Moto X back in action.
 I haven’t been this self-satisfied with a YouTube-fix since I remedied my leaking toilet tank.
 Of course, if this doesn’t solve your troubles, the third option is cleaning the port with a q-tip or buying new cords altogether.
 Then again, perhaps you just need a new phone.